ids-s1-20/project-tut3_team10/proposal/proposal.md

 around the late 1990s, early 2000s.
 There is also a increase around 2008/ 2009.
 One possible contributor to this is the 2008 financial crash.

+One of our main goals will be trying to find the relationship between a countries general standard of living and the rate of suicide.
+The predictor variable will be the HDI and the outcome variable will be average number of suicides per 100000 people per year for a country.
+Other explanatory variable such as gdp per capita and levels of inequality could be explored.

+One important statistical method we will try to use is a heat map, as we believe it will be a useful tool for displaying data on countries across the world.
+A heat map could also be used to see levels of poverty and inequality across the world.
+If the heat maps show similar patterns it will support our hypothesis.